Peninsula Commute: State administration and Caltrain

 Ridership increased during 1979 and 1980, aided by the gasoline crisis and fare subsidies; the Peninsula Commute was so sensitive to gasoline prices that ridership jumped by 40% in May and June 1979.
 SP's ICC petition received a preliminary affirmative ruling from the administrative law judge in July 1979.
 To preserve the commuter service, Caltrans took over financial responsibility on July 1, 1980, and contracted with SP to operate the service.
 In the first fiscal year, covering 1980–81, operating costs were $19.33 million and fare revenue was $7.81 million, resulting in a farebox recovery ratio of 43%.
 The deficit was covered by a mix of Urban Mass Transportation Act funds ($2 million), contributions from SP ($400,000), and the state and three counties served ($4.56 million each).
 During state administration, Caltrans purchased new locomotives and cars that replaced the SP equipment in 1985 and provided push-pull service (removing the need to turn locomotives around at terminals), upgraded stations, introduced shuttle buses to nearby employers, and renamed the operation Caltrain.
 Southern Pacific continued to operate the service under contract to Caltrans.
 However, ridership continued to decline and the farebox recovery ratio fell to 34.3% in the 1983–84 fiscal year, which violated the minimum of 40% set by AB 1010 in 1982.

 By 1988, the service was the only operating commuter rail in California.
 The state felt that regional control of the Peninsula Commute was more appropriate, as it was primarily a benefit to the region, not the state.
-Thusly the Peninsula Corridor right-of-way was purchased for US$202,000,000 from SP in 1991 by the newly formed Peninsula Corridor Joint Powers Board (PCJPB), who subsequently assumed responsibility for the operation of Caltrain in 1992.
+Thus, the Peninsula Corridor right-of-way was purchased for US$202,000,000 from SP in 1991 by the newly formed Peninsula Corridor Joint Powers Board (PCJPB), who subsequently assumed responsibility for the operation of Caltrain in 1992.
 The PCJB then contracted operations to Amtrak, ending 122 years of operation by Southern Pacific.
 TransitAmerica Services took over operations in 2012.